-We accept vulnerability reports at https://www.ustic.gov/contact_us.htm or via VDP@usitc.gov.
+We accept vulnerability reports through our bugcrowd program https://bugcrowd.com/usitc-vdp and questions can be directed to VDP@usitc.gov.
 Reports may be submitted anonymously.
-If you share contact information, we will acknowledge receipt of your report within 3 business days.
+If you share contact information, we will acknowledge receipt of your report within 5 business days.

 By submitting a vulnerability, you acknowledge that you have no expectation of payment and that you expressly waive any future pay claims against the U.S. Government related to your submission.

 The USITC appreciates and values input from external security researchers.
 However, the USITC is currently unable to provide formal attribution to external security researchers on their vulnerability disclosure submissions.

 In order to help us triage and prioritize submissions, we recommend that your reports:

 - Describe the location where the vulnerability was discovered and the potential impact of exploitation.

 - Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).

 When you choose to share your contact information with us, we commit to coordinating with you as openly and as quickly as possible.